-The Deanship of Graduate Studies and Scientific Research, established in 2004, is responsible for the follow-up of graduate studies such as the development of programs, their revision and periodic updating, in accordance with the development of perspective curricula in prestigious universities and the needs of the market locally and regionally.
+The Deanship of Graduate Studies and Scientific Research, established in 2004, is responsible for the follow-up of graduate studies such as the development of programs, their revision, and periodic updating, in accordance with the development of perspective curricula in prestigious universities and the needs of the market locally and regionally.
 This is done in coordination with the perspective academic schools in the university.
-In addition, the Deanship monitors graduate students' affairs in the various programs since they apply for admission till they graduate.
+In addition, the Deanship monitors graduate students' affairs in the various programs since they apply for admission until they graduate.

-To encourage outstanding students and provide them with the opportunity to train on some academic work such as teaching, supervising laboratories and engaging in scientific research, the University has adopted a policy of granting academically distinguished students scholarships in the form of TA or RA.
+To encourage outstanding students and provide them with the opportunity to train on some academic work such as teaching, supervising laboratories, and engaging in scientific research, the University has adopted a policy of granting academically distinguished students scholarships in the form of TA or RA.
 These grants include exempting students from tuition and a monthly financial stipend.
 The Deanship also prepares the applications for the scholarship scheme for students who meet the criteria for obtaining scholarships from the Scientific Research Support Fund.

 The university, through the Deanship of Graduate Studies and Scientific Research, coordinates scientific research, encourages and supports its publication, and provides financial support to faculty members and full-time lecturers at the university to carry out scientific research.
-It also encourages the cooperation among researchers at the university and the establishment of specialized and interdisciplinary research teams.
-Furthermore, the cooperation with other institutes locally and internationally is highly encouraged.
+It also encourages cooperation among researchers at the university and the establishment of specialized and interdisciplinary research teams.
+Furthermore, cooperation with other institutes locally and internationally is highly encouraged.

 The budget of the university's scientific research consists of two main sources: the allocation of scientific research in the university budget, and the support of projects received by faculty members from outside the university.
 The university has a number of research projects funded from outside.

-The scientific research at the university consists of the research activities of the faculty members, their research activities with graduate students through their supervision of the theses and their research activities with the bachelor students through supervising their graduation projects.
+The scientific research at the university consists of the research activities of the faculty members, their research activities with graduate students through their supervision of the theses, and their research activities with the bachelor students through supervising their graduation projects.
 It is worth mentioning that the university is unique among the private Jordanian universities to grant faculty members Sabbatical leaves based on a scientific research project submitted by a faculty member and approved by the relevant committees and councils.

-In order to provide opportunities for faculty members and the graduate students to interact with researchers working in local, regional or international academic or research institutions the university encourages and supports their participation in specialized conferences.
+In order to provide opportunities for faculty members and graduate students to interact with researchers working in local, regional or international academic or research institutions the university encourages and supports their participation in specialized conferences.
 The University also encourages and supports organizing specialized conferences within Jordan, and encourages researchers to attend and participate in these conferences.

 Because Universities' rankings, whether international or local, consider only research papers published in journals or conference proceedings that are indexed in (Thomson Reuters or Scopus), the University has given this issue much its proper attention.
 This is evident in the University's regulations and incentives.
-According to the regulation, a faculty member may not be tenured or promoted unless he publishes a certain number of research work in journals indexed in (Thomson Reuters or Scopus).
-In addition, the university has introduced an incentive scheme that provides financial rewards for those who publish in prestigious high impact journals.
+According to the regulation, a faculty member may not be tenured or promoted unless he publishes a certain number of researches work in journals indexed in (Thomson Reuters or Scopus).
+In addition, the university has introduced an incentive scheme that provides financial rewards for those who publish in prestigious high-impact journals.

-Dean of King Abdullah I School of Graduate Studies and Scientific Research
+Acting Dean of King Abdullah I School of Graduate Studies and Scientific Research